jaubourg/wires/README.md

 require( ":dbo/product/electronics" ) === require( "/myApp/db/models/model-product/electronics" );
 ```

-As of version 2.1, it is possible to set a route to `null` : requiring such a route and it's children would result in `null`.
+As of version `2.1.0`, it is possible to set a generic route to `null`.
+Requiring such a route and its children would result in `null`.

 ```js
 //myApp/wires.json